-A Squash Entity has a duty of care to all those associated with that Entity and to the individuals in that organisation to whom SA's Member Protection Policy (MPP) applies.
-As a requirement of the MPP, I acknowledge and agree that a Squash Entity must enquire into my background given I have undertaken, or will undertake, regular, unsupervised contact with CYP.
+organisation to whom SA's Mem e to all those associated with that Entity and to the individuals in that er Protection Policy (MPP) applies.
+As a requirement of the MPP, I luash Entity must enquire into my background given I have undertaken, or will contact with CYP.

+(name) of

+(address) born/

+sincerely declare: